joshuabradley012/appfolio-searchapp/README.md

 You can search through multiple domains in bulk and can customize your search string or search with [regex](http://www.regular-expressions.info/).
 Keep in mind this is a very rigid search; it searches for your input exactly (case insensitive), eg 'section' vs 'sections' will return different results but 'section' vs 'Section' will return the same.

-Start the app with this command:
+Start the app:

     npm start

-To run a debugger during development, use this command:
+Run a debugger during development:

     DEBUG=appfolio-searchapp:* & npm run devstart